-In this article, we outline the possible causes of a swollen gum around one tooth.
-We also provide information on treatment and when to see a dentist.
+This article outlines the possible causes of swollen gum around one tooth.
+It also provides information on treatment and when to see a dentist.

 Poor dental hygiene

-If a person does not remove the debris, it can cause the gum around the tooth to swell.
+Sometimes, food debris remains between the tooth and the gum line.
+If a person does not remove the debris, it can cause plaque buildup and the gum around the tooth to swell.
 Over time, this may result in dental decay and gum disease.

 - bad breath